 Writing in a gratitude journal can help shift your mindset if you’re feeling negative or if you tend to be pessimistic.

 When you write about things you’re thankful for, your mind focuses sharply on the message you are writing.
 So the feeling of gratitude can be stronger than if you were just thinking grateful thoughts.
 (Although grateful thoughts and prayer are very powerful as well.)
 Writing is just a different way to process those thoughts and may give the thoughts extra oomph.
-It helps you notice what you are thankful for.

 A gratitude journal can also help manifest more good things via writing.
 As mentioned before, like attracts like.
 The more you feel grateful, the more there is to be grateful for.